 - Multi-well tests, 12 hours duration

-- Hydraulic balance constant rate test, Abstracting from multiple wells and recharging to multiple wells, 168 hours duration
+- Hydraulic balance constant rate test, Abstracting from one well and recharging to another, 168 hours duration

 - LOCATION: Colchester